Creating custom language plugins

 An editor then needs to implement the Editor

 interface.
-In the following, the update
+In the following, the update function returns the original state; the

-that takes the required parameters and stores them in our MergerState
+that takes the required parameters and stores them in our MergerState:

 const mergerEditor : Langs.Editor<MergerState, MergerEvent> = {